irasalsabila/ai_project_aes/README.md

 Folder containing trained model results:
 - `.h5` and `.pth` files for storing model weights.
 - `.npy` files for saving metadata such as embedding sizes.
+- `essay_pipeline.py` is a script for running the complete essay pipeline, integrating with all trained model and its evaluation
 ---

 ### **5. `.gitignore`**